Will Democrats 'Follow The Mueller Report To Where It Leads'?

 "That's one possibility," Nadler said, but, he added, "It's too early to reach those conclusions."

-Instead, Democratic leaders want the full, unredacted version of the Mueller report, the underlying documents and for both Barr and Mueller to testify.
+Instead, Democratic leaders want the full, unredacted version of the Mueller report, the underlying documents, and for Barr and Mueller to testify.

-Barr is offering for select congressional leaders to view a less-redacted version; Barr is testifying May 2; and he said at his Thursday press conference that he had no objection to Mueller himself testifying before Congress.
+Barr is offering for select congressional leaders to view a less-redacted version, he is testifying May 2 and he said at his Thursday press conference that he had no objection to Mueller testifying before Congress.

 Nadler has requested that Mueller testify no later than May 23.